Dievesa/ize-compose/README.md

 ## 🌍 Physical Layout Remapping (Firmware-Level)

 Rupert Edition v2.0.0 solves the structural limitations of the original firmware.
 We have remapped the input matrix so that the machine behaves as a native device. **Swap your physical keycaps, and the firmware follows.**
+(To select your keyboard, go to submenu(System Set) and select your language at the *Latin* section.

 ### **French (AZERTY) - Specialized Mapping**
 Full native AZERTY physical matrix mapping.
 Exact placements for `é, è, ç, à, ù` and all localized punctuation marks.